Pearson Seminar on Collaborative Leadership (PSCL)

 We can provide transportation from Victoria Airport (YYJ) or the Swartz Bay Ferry terminal to Pearson College on June 10th throughout the day, as long as we have your travel information.
 We will provide drop-off to Victoria Airport (YYJ) or Swartz Bay Ferry terminal until 1pm on June 22nd.

 Who’s this program for?

-We’re inviting past PSYL participants, animators/facilitators, and coordinators, and a small group of UWC alumni who will be over 18 years of age on June 10, 2018 to join us for this program.
+We’re inviting past PSYL participants, animators/facilitators, coordinators, a small group of UWC alumni who will be over 18 years of age on June 10, 2018, and 18+ youth who have social justice experience/education, to join us for this program.

 How big will our group be?

 Our community will be limited to 30 participants, 3 coordinators, and potentially a few guests.

 A team of 3 coordinators will design and hold the program.
 Unlike PSYL, there are only coordinators and participants in this program, and no animators/facilitators.

 The full program fee is $2,600 CAD.